fyresmith/pywiki/README.md

 # Features
 ## Simple, Yet Strong Security
 PyWiki uses many simple security practices expected with modern platforms.
 PyWiki requires two-factor authentication each time a user signs in, and uses a JWT system in order to keep users securely signed in for 24 hours.
-PyWiki also is careful to sanitize every input given by the user in order to avoid SQL injection attacks.
+PyWiki also is careful to prevent SQL injection attacks via query parameterization.
 PyWiki also implements rate limiting in some cases in order to prevent users from promulgating DOS attacks.
-Finally, PyWiki also hashes the passwords within the database to ensure that even if an attacker manages to achieve access to the database, the attacker will not be able to access a user's account.

 ## Markdown Editor
 PyWiki uses a specialized version of John Grubers [Markdown](https://daringfireball.net/projects/markdown/syntax) as a raw form of text for each wiki page.
 Once a page is requested, the python backend takes the stored markdown, renders it as HTML, and returns a completed HTML page to the user.
 Given a user has the privelages, they may edit those pages directly from the application.
 The editor is a simply and specially-designed javascript text editor which provides highlighting to sections which will be rendered as HTML elements.